Ion beam: Gridless ion sources

-In a gridless ion source, ions are generated by a flow of electrons (no grids).
-The most common gridless ion source is the end-Hall ion source.
-Here, the discharge current and the gas flow are used to control the beam current.
+In a gridless ion source, ions are generated by a flow of electrons, without grids.
+The most common gridless ion source is the end-Hall ion source, with which the discharge current and the gas flow are used to control the beam current.

 Applications

-Ion beam etching or sputtering
+Material modification and analysis

-One type of ion beam source is the duoplasmatron.
-Ion beams can be used for sputtering or ion beam etching and for ion beam analysis.
+Ion beams can be used for material modification (e.g. by sputtering or ion beam etching) and for ion beam analysis.

 Ion beam application, etching, or sputtering, is a technique conceptually similar to sandblasting, but using individual atoms in an ion beam to ablate a target.
 Reactive ion etching is an important extension that uses chemical reactivity to enhance the physical sputtering effect.

-In a typical use in semiconductor manufacturing, a mask can selectively expose a layer of photoresist on a substrate made of a semiconductor material such as a silicon dioxide or gallium arsenide wafer.
+In a typical use in semiconductor manufacturing, a mask can selectively expose a layer of photoresist on a substrate made of a semiconductor material, such as a silicon dioxide or gallium arsenide wafer.
 The wafer is developed, and for a positive photoresist, the exposed portions are removed in a chemical process.
 The result is a pattern left on the surface areas of the wafer that had been masked from exposure.
 The wafer is then placed in a vacuum chamber, and exposed to the ion beam.
 The impact of the ions erodes the target, abrading away the areas not covered by the photoresist.

 Focused ion beam (FIB) instruments have numerous applications for characterization of thin-film devices.
 Using a focused, high-brightness ion beam in a scanned raster pattern, material is removed (sputtered) in precise rectilinear patterns revealing a two-dimensional, or stratigraphic profile of a solid material.
 The most common application is to verify the integrity of the gate oxide layer in a CMOS transistor.
 A single excavation site exposes a cross section for analysis using a scanning electron microscope.
 Dual excavations on either side of a thin lamella bridge are utilized for preparing transmission electron microscope samples.

 Another common use of FIB instruments is for design verification and/or failure analysis of semiconductor devices.
 Design verification combines selective material removal with gas-assisted material deposition of conductive, dielectric, or insulating materials.
 Engineering prototype devices may be modified using the ion beam in combination with gas-assisted material deposition in order to rewire an integrated circuit's conductive pathways.
 The techniques are effectively used to verify the correlation between the CAD design and the actual functional prototype circuit, thereby avoiding the creation of a new mask for the purpose of testing design changes.

-Materials science use sputtering for extending surface analytical techniques such as secondary ion mass spectrometry or electron spectroscopy (XPS, AES) so that they can depth profile them.
+Ions beams are also used for analysis purposes in Materials science.
+For example sputtering techniques can be used for surface analysis or depth profiling by performing secondary ion mass spectrometry.
+It is also possible to gain information from the spectroscopy of transmitted or backscattered primary ions, e.g. depth profiles can be obtained from Rutherford backscattering (RBS) spectra.
+In difference to secondary ion spectroscopy scattering based techniques like RBS are often less destructive to the sample.